Axion Homeopathy: Screening Dilaton Interactions: Introduction

 Theorists often revisit this class of models because it is also theoretically well-motivated.
 Brans-Dicke-like scalars appear naturally in UV complete theories like string theory, where they arise as the dilatons for the various accidental scaling symmetries that are generic in higher-dimensional supergravities \cite{Burgess:2011rv, SUGRAscaleinv, BMvNNQ, GJZ}.
 These supergravities in turn inherit these scaling symmetries from the perturbative expansions of string theory itself \cite{Burgess:2020qsc}.
 They also arise in other cosmological models that involve scaling symmetries (accidental or otherwise) \cite{ScaleAnomalyCC}, such as in attempts to describe the current cosmic acceleration in terms of a rolling scalar (quintessence) field \cite{quintessence, Caldwell:1997ii}, and in particular those that rely on exponential scaling potentials \cite{Tracker1, Tracker2, Tracker3, Barreiro:1999zs}.

 Unfortunately most models predict matter-dilaton couplings that are of gravitational strength\footnote{Light axions need not satisfy similar constraints because their pseudoscalar nature can allow them not to couple as strongly to matter.} and so too large to be consistent with \pref{CassiniPPN}.
-For this reason it is natural to conclude that these scalars should acquire potential energies that stabilize them and give them masses heavy enough to preclude them mediating forces with ranges significant for astrophysics.
+For this reason it is natural to conclude that these scalars should acquire potential energies that give them masses heavy enough to preclude their mediating forces with ranges that can contribute to astrophysics.
 If so they would be irrelevant for late-universe cosmology.
 This point of view is also reinforced by the well-known sensitivity of scalar potentials to quantum effects (usually summarized as `technical naturalness' difficulties associated with keeping scalars very light).

 Can Brans-Dicke scalars ever escape these arguments and be relevant to cosmology?
 So far as masses go, the objection to having a small but technically natural mass can be evaded if the BD scalar is a pseudo-Goldstone boson \cite{pseudoGB} with a shift symmetry.\footnote{Being the Goldstone boson for scale invariance itself is usually insufficient because the strength of scale-breaking effects.} Alternatively, a gravitationally coupled scalar with lagrangian \be \cL = - \sqrt{-g} \left[ \frac{M_p^2}{2} \, \partial_\mu \varphi \, \partial^\mu \varphi + v^4 U(\varphi) \right] \ee and generic potential satisfying $U(\varphi_\star) \sim U''(\varphi_\star) \sim \cO(1)$ in the vicinity of a minimum at $\varphi = \varphi_\star$ generically has a mass of order $v^2/M_p$ and it is an old observation \cite{Albrecht:2001xt} that this is automatically extremely light (of order the present-day Hubble scale $H_0$) if there should be a natural explanation why $v^4$ is of order the present-day Dark Energy density ({\it i.e.}~if there were a solution to the cosmological constant problem\footnote{See \cite{CCNo-Scale} for a recent approach to this problem that builds on scale invariance and so indirectly rests on a mechanism like the one we describe to evade solar-system bounds.}).